 The idea behind it is simple.
 If your goal is to become a millionaire in the market, then you need to dedicate a portion of your portfolio to swing for the fences.

 Let me explain...

-My daughter is in private school.
-She will eventually go to college and will need cars, trips and -- someday -- perhaps a wedding.
+I'm a father of a daughter who's in private school, will go to college and who will need cars, trips and someday, a wedding.

 For her and the rest of my family, I've allocated 90% of my portfolio to safe and reliable assets.
-The kind of assets I know will allow me to meet my comfort level and feel confident knowing I can adequately provide for my family.
+The kind that I know will allow me to meet my comfort level, and feel confident knowing I can adequately provide for my family.